A. General Information

 5. Geographical coverage

-Bilateral: Democratic Republic of Congo, Tanzania
+Participating countries: Democratic Republic of the Congo, United Republic of Tanzania

 6. Participating agencies/entities of the project/service: